 The Birthplace of Country Music Museum plays host to numerous events and festivals throughout the year, but the most famous is the Bristol Rhythm & Roots Reunion.

-The venue (which boasts 20 outdoor stages) attracts huge musical talent, including artists such as Old Crow Medicine Show, Steve Earle & the Dukes, Buddy Guy, Bela Fleck, and Lucinda Williams.
+The live music venue (which boasts 20 outdoor stages) attracts huge talent, including artists such as Old Crow Medicine Show, Steve Earle & the Dukes, Buddy Guy, Bela Fleck, and Lucinda Williams.

 4. Blue Ridge Parkway